miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 Due to the way we have set up our directory structure, we can now easily duplicate this setup for any other Odoo version or have multiple Odoo instances running on our machine.

-To set up an Odoo instance for another Odoo version.
-All you have to do is copy the entire `/opt/odoo/16/` directory into `/opt/odoo/<version_number>` and then go through the files and change each instance of 16 into the version number you want to use.
+To set up an Odoo instance for another Odoo version, all you have to do is copy the entire `/opt/odoo/16/` directory into `/opt/odoo/<version_number>` and then go through the files and change each instance of 16 into the version number you want to use.